-After creating solar mason jars out of the solar path lights, I decided to paint mason jars with glass paint to really add some whimsy to them.
-Read on to see how I used this awesome project by Peveo called Vitrea 160 Glass Paint to make indestructible, fade-proof dishwasher safe amazingly colorful mason jars that light up the night!
+After creating painted mason jar lights out of solar path lights, I decided to paint my mason jars with colored glass paint to really add some whimsy to them.
+Read on to see how I used this awesome product by Peveo called Vitrea 160 Glass Paint.

 Paint Mason Jars: Peveo Vitrea 160 Glass Paint

 I used Peveo Vitrea 160 Glass Paint.
 It’s a water based paint that makes the glass translucent and looks like watercolor paint.
 Baking it makes the color set and brings out a bit more depth to it.
 The great thing about this paint set is that you can mix your own colors — mix the red and yellow to make an orange, or turquoise and red to make a purple.
 I love, love, love the WHITE.
 It’s soooo cool.

 Another great feature of the Peveo Vitrea 160 glass paint is the paint thinner.
 When you paint mason jars, this thinner lets you actually add more to make the paint more translucent if you’d like.
 Add only a little bit to keep the paint really really vibrant.
 So your colors can be very vibrant or more clear and watery depending on your preference.
 There’s a lot of flexibility to it.